Jayni Thankachen

 What brought you to a career in technology at the United Nations?

-Technology is a field that is constantly evolving and pushing boundaries.
-This continually stimulates me to ‘Learn” and Un-Learn” and use my passion to be an enabler to solve problems such as climate change, poverty and social inequalities in access to education, and women empowerment.
+Technology is a field that is constantly evolving and pushing boundaries, which stimulates me constantly ムLearnヤ and Un-Learnヤ and use this passion to be an enabler to solve problems like climate change, poverty, social inequalities in access to education and women empowerment.

-What has been your favorite IT project at the United Nations and what was your technical contribution?
+What has been your favorite technology project or initiative at the United Nations and why?
+What was your contribution?

-My favourite project was the Emergency Relief Operation for the earthquake that occurred in Bhuj, India in Jan 2001.
-As Chief, Information Technology for World Food Programme (WFP), I set up the VHF/UHF solution in Bhuj, at WFP temporary office, for commodity tracking of the vehicles carrying relief supply.
+Emergency Relief Operation during Bhuj, India earthquake in Jan 2001.
+As Chief, Information Technology, for World Food Programme, I set up the VHF/UHF solution in Bhuj, at WFP temporary office, for commodity tracking of the vehicles carrying relief supply.

 What advice would you give women interested in pursuing a field in technology?

-Develop your positive psychological capital which is a state of development of an individual, characterized by Hope, Efficacy, Resilience and Optimism or HERO.
-These are personal traits that can be developed through training and conscious self-improvement efforts.
-“Nurture the HERO in you to Succeed, Success begins with HER”.
-Make a successful career in technology especially as a woman.
-Keep abreast with recent developments in technology, soft skills and experience.
-One must constantly ‘Learn’ and ‘Un-Learn”.
+Develop your Positive Psychological capital which is a positive state of development of an individual, characterized by Hope, Efficacy, Resilience and Optimism or (HERO).
+These are Personal traits that can be developed through training and conscious self-improvement efforts. モNuture, the HERO in you to Succeed, Success begins with HERヤ Secondly, making a successful career in technology as a woman requires a combination of keeping abreast with recent developments in technology, soft skills and experience.
+One has to constantly ムLearnメ and ムUn-Learnヤ.